 Selection of cuts from Seattle’s renowned Coro (‘Salumi’) Artisan Cured Meats: Classic Original Salumi, Hot Sopressata, and famous Mole – plus sliced Prosciutto, Manchego cheese, baby dills, olives, almonds, fig jam, grapes, and flatbread & multigrain crackers.

 AgEnglish Bleu, French Brie, Spanish Manchego, Dutch Gouda, and local Goat Cheeses. served with flatbread and multigrain crackers, baby dills, olives, grapes, and fig jam.

-A Tin of famous Sell’s Liver Paté served with Manchego cheese, flatbread & multigrain crackers, baby dills, olives, grapes, and fig jam.
+A Tin of Henaff Pork Liver Pate with Mushrooms Pate de Foie.
+Served with Manchego cheese, flatbread & multigrain crackers*, baby dills, olives, grapes, and fig jam.

 EXTRA TIN $10